soundpress/RulesOfNYC/docs/c16/index.rst

       (ii) Where the IMD is found to be covered under Article 7-C or registered as an IMD after the code compliance deadline has passed, the owner may file an extension application for the passed code compliance deadline within 90 calendar days after either a finding of Article 7-C coverage by the issuance of a Loft Board order, a court of competent jurisdiction or the issuance of an IMD registration number, whichever is first.
 If an owner appeals a finding of Article 7-C coverage, the owner may file an extension application 90 calendar days after the final determination of the appeal.

-      (iii) Where the owner of an IMD covered under Article 7-C pursuant to MDL § 281(5) requires an extension of the code compliance deadline provided in MDL § 284(1)(vi)(D) and 29 RCNY § 2-01(a)(9)(iv) of these Rules and was not able to file an extension application prior to the deadline because such deadline was shortened from June 21, 2013 to December 21, 2012 by Chapter 4 of the Laws of 2013, the owner may file an extension application within 60 days after the effective date of this amended rule.
+      (iii) Where the owner of an IMD covered under Article 7-C pursuant to MDL § 281(5) requires an extension of the code compliance deadline provided in MDL § 284(1)(vi)(D) and 29 RCNY § 2-01(a)(9)(iv) and was not able to file an extension application prior to the deadline because such deadline was shortened from June 21, 2013 to December 21, 2012 by Chapter 4 of the Laws of 2013, the owner may file an extension application within 60 days after the effective date of this amended rule.

       (iv) The IMD owner described in (i) and (ii) above may file an application for an extension of time of up to 1 year to comply with the most recently passed deadline.